pprimm/pprimm-blog/source/_posts/Pi-Zero-from-Ground-Zero.md

  - _(Optional)_ Adafruit Pi Protector [buy](https://www.adafruit.com/products/2883)

 If you want to purchase a microSDHC card with Jessie Lite already on it, get it [here](https://www.adafruit.com/products/2820) and skip straight to section **Boot the Pi Zero and Connect with PuTTY**.

+**Updated 2016-10-03:** I added a very short tutorial for using a Wifi dongle instead of the USB Ethernet adapter like the one above.
+If you want go wireless instead of using wired Ethernet, see [the wifi post](/2016/10/03/Pi-Zero-Headless-Wifi/).
+The wifi tutorial shows only the steps needed to configure the wifi.
+You will still need to follow all the steps in this tutorial.
+I'll make a note below as to when it's appropriate to jump to the wifi tutorial.

 Given that a Pi 3 is $40+ with power adapters, etc., it's a good way to go when you don't need a quad-core and 1G RAM.
 ## Software You'll Need